The Best Productivity Hacks I Use Every Day

-I’ve tested a lot of ways to manage my time.
-Some didn’t stick, but others made a noticeable difference.
-These are my best productivity hacks: writing a to-do list I can finish, blocking time for deep work, grouping similar tasks, and turning off distractions when I need to focus.
+I think these are my best productivity hacks: writing a to-do list I can finish, blocking time for deep work, grouping similar tasks, and turning off distractions when I need to focus.
 I also use the two-minute rule, prep my schedule the night before, and line up tasks with how my energy shifts throughout the day.

 The Power of the Prioritized To-Do List